kotchaporn6509650195/CS360_Groupfork/README.md

 2.For Integration Testing

-Testing was done using the Register system.
-There were a total of 3 test cases.
+Testing was completed using the Register system with a total of 8 test cases.

-which verifies that the username applied is not the same as in the website's DataBase system.
+It can verify that the account can be created, updated, searched, and deleted.

-If the Username you want to apply for is duplicated in the DB system, there will be a warning message saying that this Username has already been used.
+Able to pull all data in the database system and display it.

-And once you've signed up correctly, you'll need to log in to the system.
+and notify errors when problems occur.

 ## Setting Up Tests